dunesage/dunesage.github.io/README.md

 ## Modeling

+Belgiu and Drăguţ (2016)[^2] mention that random forests have been implemented successfully to classify satellite imagery sourced from both commercial and governmental programs, including NASA (MODIS, Landsat, and IKONOS), the European Space Agency (WorldView-2), and Planet Labs itself (RapidEye).
+These models helped create maps of boreal forest habitats, tree biomass, canopy cover, and even insect defoliation levels.

 I use a ***random forest of decision trees*** to classify Planet imagery in order to investigate the opportunities and challenges of this tool from a scientific perspective.

 In relation to the wider world of machine learning models, a random forest is an ensemble method that improves upon the performance of an individual decision tree.
 As my data set was labeled, this is considered supervised learning.
 Specifically, I selected a binary classification tree architecture, meaning that my decision trees returns either a 0 ('noship') or 1 ('ship').
 I built it using scikit-learn's `RandomForestClassifier` implementation.